(June 20, 2017)

 The Board may hold additional meetings if it so desires.

 2.0 Executive Committee Meetings

-The Executive Committee will hold at least four separate meetings annually in person, and others by conference calling if required.
+The Executive Committee will hold at least four meetings annually in person, and others by teleconference, if required.
+These meetings may be held in concert with board meetings, if desired.
 The Chair will determine the schedule of the meetings in consultation with the Executive Committee.

 3.0 Standing Committee/Major Functional Committees Meetings.